 “A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently and die gallantly.
 Specialization is for insects.” – Robert A. Heinlein

 Christine loves comments on her blogs and detests spammers.
-Drop her an email and ask her a question or invite yourself over for a tour of her garden.
+Drop her an email and ask her a question.